-The Public-Health Emergency Authorization Act: A Framework for Unchecked Gubernatorial Power
+The Public-Health Emergency Authority Act: A Framework for Unchecked Gubernatorial Power

 Click here to read the full policy brief.